In this blog post, I will show you how to Secure Passwords Inside PowerShell Scripts

 Make sure the script and password file are located in the same directory.

-2 responses to “How To Secure Passwords Inside a PowerShell Scripts”
+2 thoughts on “How To Secure Passwords Inside PowerShell Scripts”